D-Tsonev/project-3-client/README.md

 ## Models

-We eventually created models for the User, to enable registration and login.Also models for the items themselves as well as the user's inventory items and recipes.
+We eventually created models for the User, to enable registration and login.
+Also models for the items themselves as well as the user's inventory items and recipes.

 - User